pooya-dehghan/educational_ministry_irp/README.md

 example:
 python -m venv my_env
 ```
-- we can install virtualenv package for create it too. use this command
+- we can install virtualenv package to create it too. use this command

 ```shell
 python -m pip install virtualenv